Learn How to Profit From Share Trading

 Did you know that the logical part of your brain is much smaller than the emotional side?
 But if you want to make smart decisions about your money, you need the logical side to dominate.
 Yet the opposite is normally the case once a hint of fear or greed sets in, which is why we see otherwise intelligent people chase “get rich quick” fantasies or hang onto stocks that have lost significant value.

 We have seen many times in recent history what the onset of fear and greed can do to individual stocks and financial markets the world over.
-But there is a way to avoid getting caught on the wrong side of this, and that is to have a solid trading plan in place as to how you will manage yourself and your investments so that you minimize any potential down side both financially and emotionally.
+But there is a way to avoid getting caught on the wrong side of this, and that is to have a solid trading plan in place as to how you will manage yourself and your investments so that you minimise any potential down side both financially and emotionally.

 So Rule #6 is once you have a plan, stick to it!